 Applicants are expected to hold an internationally recognized Bachelor's degree or comparable degree.
-To be admitted to the program applicants must have completed at least four years of undergraduate studies and be able to demonstrate English proficiency.
+To be admitted to the program applicants must have completed at least four years (for one year program) and at least three years (for two years program) of undergraduate studies and be able to demonstrate English proficiency.

 In their online application package, applicants to the MA in International Relations program need to submit the following documents (Department-specific requirements are bolded):

 - completed online CEU application form;

 - two confidential letters of recommendation (preferably academic, but can be also from your supervisor);

 - relevant undergraduate and graduate transcripts and diplomas;

 - a full curriculum vitae or resume, including a list of publications, if any;

 - proof of relevant English language competency;